A list of community organizations and government agencies supporting children and families in Prince Edward County.

 - The Children’s Foundation runs the Helping Hands Prenatal Program for mothers in need.

 - Along the Way Doula Services offers various kinds of in-person and virtual support during pregnancy, labour/birth, and the postpartum period, as well as birth pool rentals.

 - The Three Oaks Foundation offers a variety of services (including a shelter located in Belleville) to victims of domestic violence and their children.

-- Alternatives for Women provides a variety of services for abused women in the County, including crisis intervention, counseling, and second-stage housing.
+- Alternatives for Women provides a variety of services for women and survivors of gender-based violence in the County, including crisis intervention, counselling, and second-stage housing.